openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

   Group of the pool

 ``--pool_options <pool_options>``
-  An optional request component related to storage- specific options
+  An optional request component related to storage-specific options

 .. _openstack_pool_delete: